Potential Repurposed Therapies for Pancreatic Cancer: A Review of Emerging Approaches (2025)

 Although these findings are encouraging, rigorous clinical research is imperative to validate these approaches and ensure patient safety.
 Future investigations should focus on randomized controlled trials to assess the efficacy of these therapies in pancreatic cancer management.

-In the realm of cancer battles, pancreatic cancer stands as one of the most formidable foes.
-Its stealthy onset and aggressive nature make it a particularly challenging adversary.
+Pancreatic cancer aggressive nature make it a particularly challenging adversary.
 Yet, amidst this struggle, there are beacons of hope – survivors who defy the odds and share their journeys to inspire others.
-The Seena Magowitz Foundation has chronicled several such stories, offering insights into the battles, victories, and the relentless spirit of pancreatic cancer warriors.
+One Day MD and Seena Magowitz Foundation have chronicled several such stories (6,7), offering insights into the battles, victories, and the relentless spirit of pancreatic cancer warriors.

 References